As an Amazon Associate we earn from qualifying purchases .

 Bottom line

 The Quest 3S is versatile, easy to use, and very cheap when compared to other VR headsets.
 If Pimax Crystal Light weren't such a revelation in its price range, I'd pick Quest 3S as the best budget VR headset for PC.
-That said, if you're after high-end visuals and laser-precise tracking, I recommend looking at PCVR-focused models.
+That said, if you're after high-end visuals and laser-precise tracking, I recommend looking into PCVR-focused models.

 3. Sony PS VR2 – affordable VR headset for PS gaming

-Resolution: | 2000x2040 per eye |
+• Resolution: 2000x2040 per eye (OLED)

-Software platform: | PlayStation VR2 OS |
+• Software platform: PlayStation OS

 General overview

 Sony's 2nd generation VR headset brings premium features like eye tracking, HDR OLED displays, and haptic feedback.
-Precise eye tracking enables foveated rendering, which saves system resources by loading the world where the user is looking in real time.
+Precise eye tracking enables foveated rendering, which saves system resources by loading the world where the user is looking in real-time.

 Unlike the first model, VR2 has inside-out tracking, so there are no external cameras.
 It also boosts the immersion factor with various adaptive triggers and headset vibrations.
 VR2 feels at home in the PS ecosystem, but you can use it on your PC with a special app.